sbaresearch/featurecloud-k-anonymity-app/README.md

   - Various analysis apps (e.g. Logistic Regression, Linear Regression ...)

 ## Config
-Use the config file to set the parameters for the anonyimization.
+Use the config file to set the parameters for the anonymization.
 Upload it together with your data that will be anonymized.

 ```
 fc_anonymization: